source-academy/general/educator/assessment/README.md

 ## OPAQUE

 Represents an opaque test case.
-Opaque test cases will be sent to the client and can be ran by student but will be shown as hidden test case.
+Opaque test cases will be sent to the client.
+Students can only view them as hidden test cases but they can run them to see if they pass the test.
+Grader can view the test case programme in the grading workspace.
 Optional.
 Can have many.

 ### Attributes